-Helen C. Riso/Commuting Students Association Scholarship.
-Awarded to a commuting student who best demonstrates financial need, satisfactory academic performance and noteworthy service to the Commuting Student Association.
+The Helen C. Riso/Commuting Student Scholarship.
+Awarded to a commuting student with demonstrated financial need and who is in good academic standing.
 [Financial Aid]

 Kyle Rodgers Scholarship.
 Awarded to a student majoring in psychology with demonstrated financial need from the greater Lancaster region.
 The recipient will have a minimum GPA of 3.0.
 The award is renewable for three additional years, provided the student remains in good academic standing.
 [Admissions]